 There were more history-making moments during the 2016 Olympics including her monumental lead over Raisman, by a margin of 2.1.
 She also won Olympic world titles, back to back, in the all-around competition, making her the first female to do so in more than 20 years.
-After taking the gold again for a magnificent floor performance in an individual floor exercise, and for the individual vault performance, she became one of only three gymnasts in history ever to have won four total gold medals in one Olympic Games.
+After taking the gold again for a magnificent floor performance in an individual floor exercise, and for the individual vault performance, she became one of only three gymnasts in history ever to have been a four-time gold medalist in one Olympic Games.

 In December 2015, Simone was the fourth gymnast ever to make the Team USA Female Olympic Athlete of the Year.
 Exactly one year later, she was named a sponsor for the USS Enterprise, a United States Navy aircraft carrier, one of only two Olympians ever to be given this title.

 Named an ESPNW Impact 25

 Named Sportswoman of the Year

 Became a finalist for Time’s Person of the Year

 Won Best Female Athlete (ESPY)

 Won Best in Sport in the Shorty Awards